 There were times when I would have self-doubt about if this was a good idea or not, and this would keep me up all night.
 If I had the knowledge that it will all come together and that my product is one that is actually desirable and loved by my customers, that would have put me at ease.
 Year on year it has become easier to run because I know Koda Sail is a great product that my customers love.
 With this knowledge, I can make better business decisions and grow with confidence.

 Doing what you do, means you must be a productivity machine.
-Could you share with us one of your best tips for staying motivated and getting sh*t
+Could you share with us one of your best tips for staying motivated and getting sh*t done.

 I’m a spreadsheet nerd who loves to track data.
 I give myself weekly and monthly targets to meet which motivate me to push myself when needed.
 This is something I didn’t do when I first started and basically just went full steam ahead 24/7 which wore me out.
 By setting small goals along the way instead of one large goal, there are a lot more ticks on the board which motivate you to continue getting shit done!